310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 *we* are the ones who want to ask that, you know~?
 {% endbubble %}

-{% bubble Chiaki serious %}
+{% bubble Chiaki idle %}
 Yeah, seriously.
 Regardless, I’m sure even you understand that we can’t just stand around and do nothing, right, Takamine?
 {% endbubble %}

 {% bubble Midori idle %}
-Well, yeah, obviously… But what’re you even planning to do?
+Well, yeah, obviously… But what’re we even planning to do?
 You can’t get contact with either of them, right?

 You’re not gonna suggest going to Okinawa ourselves to find out, are you…?
 {% endbubble %}